Emma Stuart, James Nobles and Shane Ohly taking a pause at the Fan Brycheiniog summit shelter during Shane Ohly's 2024 FKT.

 Shane Ohly’s FKT took a straightforward approach: follow the same rules as the event when it comes to following the route, with some minor common-sense adjustments, which are described below.
 A key element to understand is that the Dragon’s Back Race has sections of mandatory route (these must be followed precisely) and sections of recommended route (where you are free to choose your own route).
 Shane visited all the mandatory checkpoints, including various mountain summits, and physically touched these summit cairns and trig points.

 For an FKT to be accepted, we would expect the same approach.
-Within a reasonable margin of error, we also expect any attempt at an FKT to follow the same route and actually visit all the checkpoints.
+Within a reasonable margin of error, when following the mandatory route, but absolutely no margin for error in terms of visiting the mountain summits that are at the heart of the route.
+Any attempt at an FKT must follow the same route and actually visit all the checkpoints.

 The best way to understand the checkpoints and mandatory sections of the route is to purchase a Dragon’s Back Race map, which clearly lays out all this information.
 This can be done by contacting the Ourea Events office.